-My favorite DIALOG project is the Calgary Cancer Centre.
+My favorite DIALOG project is the Arthur J.E.
+Child Comprehensive Cancer Centre.
 This project is an outstanding example our DIALOG healthcare team in action.
 It involved healthcare principals and healthcare team members from all DIALOG studios and from all disciplines.
 It is our first major healthcare P3 project and a stunning example of creating a healthcare environment for hope as well as care and treatment.

 What’s one ‘pro tip’ you live by?

 Do the hard thing first.
 When you get into the office do the hard thing right away, whether it is calling on the phone or writing the letter or going and talking with a person.
 Get the things that bugs you out of the way so you spend the rest of the day putting all your energy into being creative and doing the best for your projects and people.

 A sunny day up the Sunshine Coast, swimming in the ocean.